 We all have a responsibility to keep ourselves and each other safe at work.

-Your obligations for identifying hazards and managing risks are laid out in Yukon legislation:
+Employers’ obligations for hazard assessment and control are laid out in Yukon legislation:

-- Occupational Health and Safety Act, Sections 3, 10
+- Workers’ Safety and Compensation Act, Sections 3, 10

 - Occupational Health and Safety Regulations:

-The Canadian Centre for Occupational Health and Safety (CCOHS) has helpful resources.
+Canadian Centre for Occupational Health and Safety (CCOHS) – Hazard control